bmp/prspr/README.md

 # PRSPR: A shared prosperity model for a better future

-This is a source controlled site for the group.
+This site is source controlled for the group

 Theme sourced from https://github.com/ygoex/yetty